lit-regensburg/samshee/README.md

 ```

 Json schemata must follow the [json-schema spec](https://json-schema.org/draft/2020-12/json-schema-validation.html), functions may perform any operations and are expected to raise exceptions if a SectionedSheet is invalid.

+It is also possible to refer to schemata, e.g. `{"$ref": "urn:samshee:illuminav2/v1"}` is equivalent to passing `illuminasamplesheetv2schema` for validating against the built-in schema.
+For referencing an externally hosted schema, use resolvable URLs, e.g. `{"$ref": "https://dataportal.lit.eu/schemas/litngscoresamplesheet/v0.1/litngscoresamplesheet.schema.json"}` will check against the schema that we use in the LIT NGS Core.